Fluxitude/guidant/.roo/rules/architecture.md

 ---
-description: Describes the high-level architecture of the Task Master CLI application.
+description: Describes the high-level architecture of the Guidant CLI application.
 globs: scripts/modules/*.js
 alwaysApply: false
 ---
 # Application Architecture Overview

-- **Modular Structure**: The Task Master CLI is built using a modular architecture, with distinct modules responsible for different aspects of the application.
+- **Modular Structure**: The Guidant CLI is built using a modular architecture, with distinct modules responsible for different aspects of the application.
 This promotes separation of concerns, maintainability, and testability.

 - **Main Modules and Responsibilities**: